divyadhaipulle09/HireDivyaLLM/README.md

 # HireDivyaLLM
-A simple and easy to use personalized LLM bot for the recruiters to understand my skills so their hiring porcess gets better.
-I am eager to contribue to your organization!! :)
+A simple and easy to use personalized LLM bot for the recruiters to understand my skills so that their hiring process gets streamlined.
+I am eager to contribute productively and with utmost enthusiasm to your esteemed organization!! :)